bruvellu/cephalic-furrow/3-text/furrow.md

 ## Video 3

 ![Profile view of ectopic fold formation in *btd* mutant.
 In sibling controls (top), the cephalic furrow initiates at the onset of gastrulation (1.5min) and is fully invaginated when the cell divisions start (about 11min).
-In *btd* mutants (bottom), no invagination initiates but some embryos exhibit a bulging of the epithelium due to a reminiscent apical constriction behavior (about 7min).
+In *btd* mutants (bottom), no invagination initiates but some embryos exhibit a bulging of the epithelium due to a residual apical constriction behavior (about 7min).
 An ectopic fold forms at this position.
 Its morphology differs greatly from the cephalic furrow (see 10min).
 Both the cephalic furrow and ectopic folds regress with the extension of the germ band.
 Frame rate = 10fps.
 Scale bar = 20µm.
 ](figures/Vid3.jpg){#fig:vid-profile-btd tag="Video 3" width=50%}

 Download file (36.2 MB): [https://zenodo.org/record/8424742/files/Vid3.m4v?download=1](https://zenodo.org/record/8424742/files/Vid3.m4v?download=1)